forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 <a href="/docs/quickstart/tour/" class="button small secondary">Getting Started Guide</a>
 <a href="https://app.forestry.io/signup" class="button small primary">Create Your Forestry.io Account</a>
 {{% /tip %}}

-Built by GitHub’s founder Tom Preston-Werner, Jekyll is the root cause of the static site movement that’s currently happening.

-Started in 2008, Jekyll is touted as “a simple, blog-aware, static site generator.”

-It’s the most popular SSG (static site generator) in the space right now with over 33k stars on GitHub, largely due to its tight integration with GitHub pages.

-The value Jekyll offers is that it allows you to take the static HTML from any existing website and quickly turn it into a working static site with its simple templating library.

 ### Set up